 As in most things in life, it boils down to expectations and preparations.
 If expectations are aligned with reality, things generally fall in place.
 Here are a few tips to make the best of our market:

-3. Expectations.
 We return to this topic and we will close this entry with it as it is in the end, the most crucial factor.
 Rentals in Sweden will not meet your criteria 100%.
 The selection is simply too limited in order to get 100% of your criteria in place but 70-80% is great and if you can see that when it is in front of you, you will be fine.
 Often at showings, we spend time conveying just this.
 You may not get a wrap-around balcony but you got a 3-bedroom in the city is a good example of this.
+The tenants whom adjust their expectations to our market are the most successful in renting the best properties on the market.
+Those who are hold-outs and do not align their expectations often, unfortunately, get the scraps at the end of the season.

 We are here ready to assist or answer any questions you may have about the Swedish rental market!